-Allen Public Library is joining Family Place Libraries, a national network of libraries that aims to connect parents with the resources they need to nurture their children's development and learning during the ages of 0 - 3 years.
+Allen Public Library is a proud member of Family Place Libraries, a national network of libraries that aims to connect parents with the resources they need to nurture their children's development and learning during the ages of 0-3.
 We aim to create a welcoming environment with resources to strengthen children's skills through purposeful play.

-As part of the Family Place Libraries, we now offer:
+As part of Family Place Libraries, we offer:

 - An open play space in the children's area for families with young children to play, read, and imagine together.

-- Parent-Child Playtimes - five-week programs for toddlers, parents, and caregivers to participate in play-based activities while getting to meet local specialists one-on-one to talk about various aspects of child development and early learning.
-See details below.
+- Parent-Child Playtimes, a five-week program for toddlers, parents, and caregivers to participate in play-based activities while getting to meet local specialists one-on-one to talk about various aspects of child development and early learning.